Tencent/rapidjson/readme.md

 ![](https://img.shields.io/badge/release-v1.0.2-blue.png)

 ## A fast JSON parser/generator for C++ with both SAX/DOM style API

 Tencent is pleased to support the open source community by making RapidJSON available.

 Copyright (C) 2015 THL A29 Limited, a Tencent company, and Milo Yip.
 All rights reserved.

+Some contributions are additionally Copyright (C) 2015 Bruno Nicoletti.
+All rights reserved.
+See individual files for details.

 * [RapidJSON GitHub](https://github.com/miloyip/rapidjson/)
 * RapidJSON Documentation